mrnninster/Text-based-database-website-with-google-vision-api-Implementation/README.md

-# Googlr Face Recognition Api Implementation
+# Google Face Recognition Api Implementation
 This is a website with a text file its for database The formmat for entering the detail in the text is
 -A sha512 hash of the reverse the name